regisphilibert/rp_hugo/content/post/hugo-pipes/index.md

 ## What does it change?

-Let’s pause for a minute to process the changes brought by .43 and how they’ll impact me, and hopefully you too.
+Let’s pause for a minute to process the changes brought by Hugo Pipes and how they’ll impact me, and hopefully you too.

 I’m using version control and I want to keep my processed sources (distributed) out of my repository!